Top 18 Places To Visit In Ho Chi Minh City For Indian Tourists: What To Know Before You Go

 War Remnants Museum

-The War Remnants Museum mainly exhibits artifacts related to the Vietnam war against the US Army.
+The War Remnants Museum mainly exhibits artifacts related to the Vietnam War against the US Army.
 In addition, it also includes the collection found in the French colonial era and battles with China.

 Outside is an exhibition of US artillery, explosives, and infantry weaponry.
 A particular area on the grounds depicts the scary jails built in Phu Quoc and Con Son islands.